LEARNING TO SURF AFTER 40

 IS IT EVER TOO LATE TO START SURFING?

-‘Surfing?
-But you’re 42 years old’ – even if nobody actually says this, it’s something that plagues the mind when looking at activities synonymous with a younger crowd.
-If you think surfing is only suitable for young, athletic types, think again because plenty of people start in their 30s, 40s, and even beyond.
+“Surfing?
+But you’re over 40!” – even if nobody actually says this, it’s something that plagues the mind when looking at activities typically associated with younger crowds.
+If you think surfing is only suitable for young, athletic types, think again because learning to surf at 40 is becoming increasingly common.

-For us, we completely agree and believe you should be able to start surfing at any age if it’s what you really want to do.
+We firmly believe you should be able to start your surfing journey at any age if it’s what you really want to do.
 Who cares about the number tied to your name?
 If you feel as though you can do it, why not give it a go?
-Even if you aren’t quite as flexible as you were many years ago, this shouldn’t ever stop you from enjoying the ocean and reaping the many health benefits surfing can bring.
+Even if you aren’t quite as flexible as you were many years ago, this shouldn’t ever stop you from enjoying the ocean and reaping the many health benefits learning to surf at 40 can bring.

 Of course, we wouldn’t be talking about surfing at all if it wasn’t fun and this is something else to consider.
 Sure, you might get knocked over once or twice but it’s all in the name of fun (right?).

 Ever woken up on a Sunday morning and tried to find things to do to avoid the gym?
-Even the washing and ironing are better options for some.
+Even washing and ironing are better options for some.
 If so, you aren’t alone because continually doing the same things in the gym can get rather boring.
-Thankfully, surfing still offers a cardiovascular workout but every single session will be a thrill and it’ll be different to the last.
+Thankfully, learning to surf at 40 still offers a cardiovascular workout but every single session will be a thrill and it’ll be different from the last.
 Also, you’ll get a sense of achievement as your skill increases.

-With this in mind, let’s take a look at some of the physical benefits of surfing;
+With this in mind, let’s take a look at some of the physical benefits of learning to surf at 40:

 SHOULDER/BACK STRENGTH